Maxta Hyperconvergence Software Architecture

 A platform agnostic architecture with application-centric management designed to optimize performance and capacity in the software-defined datacenter.

 Maxta’s peer-to-peer hyperconvergence architecture aggregates storage resources from multiple servers, incorporating a global namespace and creating a storage pool.
-An instance of Maxta software is deployed as a virtual machine on each server in the cluster.
-From the virtualization administrator’s perspective, there is a single datastore for the entire cluster, simplifying VM provisioning dramatically.
-VM-level performance and availability policies assure that each VM gets the storage capabilities it needs.
+An instance of Maxta software is deployed as a virtual machine or container on each server in the cluster.
+From the virtualization or DevOps administrator’s perspective, there is a single storage pool for the entire cluster, simplifying VM or container provisioning dramatically.
+Performance and availability policies assure that each VM or container gets the storage capabilities it needs.

 Maxta leverages flash storage resources as a read/write cache for performance (including PCIe, NVMe, or SATA SSDs for performance), and SATA or SAS HDDs or SSDs for capacity.
 The cache tier can also be deployed with multiple flash devices for redundancy.